MichalPokorny/btckit/README.md

 * If you give `btcreport` a numerical parameter (e.g. `btcreport 1024.5`), `btcreport` tells you what your profits would be should Bitcoin reach the value in USD that you provided.

+## Usage - Czech koruna Bitcoin wallet value

+`btc-wallet-price` reports the value of your Bitcoin wallet in Czech koruna and the difference between your initial investment and its current value.
+It expects your Bitcoin wallet balance in `~/.btckit/wallet_btc`:

+	$ echo "1024.5" > ~/.btckit/wallet_btc

+It pulls the CZK/BTC ticker from the API of http://bitcash.cz/market/.

 ## Usage - alerts (btc-stoploss)

 To use alerts, you need to tell `btckit` some things about the mails it should send out.